 The Audit Committee is a standing committee of the Board of Directors.
 The purpose of the Committee is to (a) provide assistance to the Board of Directors in overseeing (i) the integrity of the Company’s financial statements and related disclosures, the Company’s accounting and financial reporting processes and internal controls, and financial statement audits, (ii) the independent auditor’s qualifications, independence and performance, (iii) the performance of the Company’s internal audit function, (iv) the Company’s compliance with legal and regulatory requirements, and (v) the Company’s risk management policies and procedures; and (b) prepare the report required by the Securities and Exchange Commission’s rules to be included in the Company’s annual proxy statement.

 - II.
 Organization

 a.
 Charter.
 The full Board of Directors shall approve of this charter.
 At least annually, this charter shall be reviewed and reassessed by this Committee and the Nominating and Corporate Governance Committee and any proposed changes shall be submitted to the Board of Directors for approval.

 b.
 Members.
-The members of the Committee shall be appointed by the Board of Directors on the recommendation of the Nominating and Corporate Governance Committee (or otherwise as authorized by the Board).
+The members of the Committee shall be appointed by the Board of Directors on the recommendation of the Nominating and Corporate Governance Committee (or otherwise as authorized by the Board of Directors).
 Each member shall meet the independence requirements of applicable law and regulation and the listing standards of the New York Stock Exchange, as such requirements may be interpreted by the Board of Directors in its business judgment.
 The Committee shall be comprised of at least three members.
 All Audit Committee members shall be financially literate, or shall become financially literate within a reasonable time after appointment.
 At least one member shall have accounting or related financial management expertise, as such requirement is interpreted by the Board of Directors in its business judgment.
 Committee members may be removed by the Board of Directors.
 The Board of Directors shall also designate a Committee Chair.
 No member of the Committee shall serve on the audit committee of more than three public companies, unless approved by the Board of Directors.